 You might hit that threshold pretty quickly if you’re watching movies, downloading media files, and more.

 There’s also no guarantee that the speeds will be fast on the free plan.
 They offer their “Best effort Bandwidth” with a free account.

-If you’re ready to take the next step, the company offers a one, six, and twelve-month plans.
+If you’re ready to take the next step, the company offers a one, six, and 24 months plans.